agrc/gis.utah.gov/_posts/2016-05-16-first-quarter-updates-and-beyond.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'First Quarter Updates and beyond.'
 author:
   display_name: Mike Heagin
   email: mheagin@utah.gov
+tags:
+  - boundaries
+  - boundary data
+  - incorporation
+  - municipalities
+published: true
 date: 2016-05-16 21:55:12
+title: First Quarter Updates and beyond.
 categories:
   - Data
   - SGID Blog
-tags:
-- sgid
-- boundaries
-- Municipalities
-- Incorporation
-- Boundary Data
 ---
 <p>    Catching up and doing the updates for the first quarter or the year 2016.
 The followint list represents all the annexation that came through the Lt.
 Governor's office between the begining of this year and May 13th.
 Any of these documents can be reviewed at http://municert.utah.gov/2016-certifications</p>